marktice/portfolio/README.md

   - Background colors
   - My landing page seemed a bit too minimal and bland so i added some spacing and an inspirational quote, then added animation.
 - Where to from here
+  - optimize support for other browsers than chrome
   - personalized domain name
   - add projects i make throughout the course
     - make links to gihub, hover over effect (pop-out card)